thrive-itcr/thrive/SETUP.md

 ## Run THRIVE

-In your thrive-app directory, you should now be able to successfully run:
+In your thrive directory, you should now be able to successfully run:

 ```
 docker-compose up